ggkevinxing/discord_pasta_bot/README.md

   - finds all possible custom commands for the given server and posts them in the channel where the command was used

+- `!quote` or `!q` or `!rt`

+  - Creates a message quote embed similar to quoting with no added message on Skype.
+For folks that like to quote reply without saying anything more.

 - there's also an easter egg command that you probably never want to use or experience the consequences of

 - features a keep alive mechanism that lets you host on free tiers of platforms like Render without worrying about instances spinning down due to inactivity